Paralakhemundi: Art and culture

 Historically Paralakhemundi is known as a place for art and artists.
 The princely rulers had the penchant of promoting and sponsoring the artists.
 Odissi musician-composers such as Kabikalahansa Gopalakrusna Pattanayaka (1785–1862) was born in the eighteenth century in Parlakhemundi.
 He was a contemporary of Kabisurjya Baladeba Ratha.
 His writings on the Krishna Leela like, ‘Brajaku Chora Asichhi’, ‘Uthilu Ede Begi Kahinkire’, ‘Mo Krushna Chandrama’, ‘Dukhidhana Chandranana’ etc. lyrical poems were depicting the expression of affection.

 Paralakhemundi is home to many arts & crafts.
 Horn-work is the oldest craft of Paralakhemundi.
 The artisans of this art are called Maharanas.
 These artisans are said to have migrated from a place called Pitala in Ganjam district under the patronage of the Maharaja of Gajapati, Krishna Chandra Deb.
 The hornwork items include figurines, birds, animals and scenes from Indian mythology.
-The Palace Street is famous for its horn-work showrooms.
+The Palace Street is known for its horn-work showrooms.
 The horn-works of Paralakhemundi were one of the important products of cottage industry.
 The horn-works of Paralakhemundi got a special place among the other craft works of Calcutta, Punjab, Kakinada and Trivandrum.
 The horn-works were made chiefly out of the horns of cattle which were supplied from the neighboring maliahs of the zamindari.
 The artists of Paralakhemundi first of all used to prepare birds from the horns.
 Gradually they prepared combs, elephants, horses, prawns, idols of Lord Jagannatha etc. The craft items are then sent to cities and art emporiums.
 The Horn-work artisans also have a Cooperative society that looks after the promotion and sales of their art work.
-These horn works are also highly popular in the international market.
+These horn works are also popular in the international market.

-The other Craft that was famous in the yester years was the Ivory-work.
-The artists of Paralakhemundi used to carve out beautiful works like throne, khatuli (cot) etc. out of ivory and bone.
+The other craft that was known in the yester years was the Ivory-work.
+The artists of Paralakhemundi used to carve thrones, khatuli (cots) and other works out of ivory and bone.
 Forests in which a large number of elephants lived surrounded Paralakhemundi.
 Hence, ivory was plentifully available in Paralakhemundi.
 Sri.
 Radha Krushna Maharana and his son Sri.
 Purnachandra Maharana, Surendra Maharana and Bhaskara Maharana were experts in the field of ivory works during the British period.

 Paralakhemundi is also known for crafts like the Jaikhadi bag, cane and bamboo work.
 The Chitrakar Sahi is famous for its clay, stone sculptures and water paintings.
 The chitrakara or painters could do wonders with their paint work.
 Some of the paint works include the Sculptures of Idols, Wall Painting, Fabric Painting, Painted Playing Cards, Paper Masks, Embossed Paper Idols and Souvenirs.
 Due to fading demand and economic considerations, now only a few artists are seen to practice the family tradition.